Corpus Inscriptionum Iudaeae/Palaestinae

-Corpus Inscriptionum Iudaeae/Palaestinae (CIIP) is a series of books documenting almost all the ancient inscriptions from the fourth century BC to the seventh century CE discovered on the territory of ancient Judaea/Syria Palaestina (the Palestine region) and studied primarily by Israeli scientists.
-Excluded are areas in modern Syria and Jordan covered by two similar dedicated publications ("Inscriptions grecques et latines de la Syrie / "... de la Jordanie").
-The early Arabic inscriptions which postdate the Muslim conquest are also not included and make the subject of "Corpus Inscriptionum Arabicarum Palaestinae" (CIAP).
+Corpus Inscriptionum Iudaeae/Palaestinae (Corpus of Inscriptions of Judea/Palestine, abbreviated CIIP) is a series of books documenting almost all the ancient inscriptions from the fourth century BC to the seventh century CE discovered on the territory of ancient Judaea/Syria Palaestina (the Palestine region) and studied primarily by Israeli scientists.
+Excluded are areas in modern Syria and Jordan covered by two similar dedicated publications (Inscriptions grecques et latines de la Syrie and Inscriptions grecques et latines de la Jordanie).
+The early Arabic inscriptions which postdate the Muslim conquest are also not included and make the subject of Corpus Inscriptionum Arabicarum Palaestinae (CIAP).
 CIIP is thus "a multi-lingual corpus of the inscriptions from Alexander to Muhammad", as indicated by the subtitle.

 Languages

 Inscriptions are in several different languages and dialects, including ancient Greek and Latin used as 'sovereign languages'; the local Semitic languages: Hebrew, Phoenician, various Aramaic dialects (Jewish, Samaritan, Nabataean, Northern and Southern Syriac, the latter also known as Christian Palestinian Aramaic), and Old Arabic languages (Thamudic and Safaitic); and ending with Armenian and Georgian.